 - This is coverage purchased through healthcare.gov or your state-based exchange.

 - Premiums and cost-sharing are subsidized for those with lower incomes.

 - Plans have strict network requirements so be sure to research if your child’s treatment center is in network for any plan you are considering.

 - State-run program that provides medical coverage to individuals with lower incomes.

 - Medicaid only covers your medical care in your state of residence unless the prescribed services are not available in your state of residence.
 In those cases, the state Medicaid office would negotiate for you to receive services in another state that does provide that prescribed service.

 - As a result of the Affordable Care Act, 32 states and the District of Columbia have expanded the income eligibility for Medicaid to 138% of the federal poverty limit (FPL).

 - Covers children up to age 19, in 46 states and DC, in families who make too much income to qualify for traditional Medicaid.

 - Eligibility is based on income and varies by state.

-- Higher income allowance than traditional Medicaid (>138% of the FPL)
+- Has a higher-income allowance than traditional Medicaid (>138% of the FPL)